aayushmau5/aayushmau5.github.io/content/posts/graphql-typescript.md

   return Books.filter((bookObject) => bookObject.name === name);
 }

+function addBook(_parent, args) {
+  const { name, rating, authorName } = args.data;
+  Books.push({
+    id: Books.length + 1,
+    name,
+    rating,
+    author: { name: authorName },
+  });
+  return Books[Books.length];
+}

-export const Resolvers = {
+export const resolvers = {
   Query: {
     getAllBoosk,
     getAllAuthors,
     getBookByName,
   },
+  Mutation: {
+    addBook,
+  },
 };
 ```

-So, as you can notice, our resolvers doesn't have any function signature.
+As you can notice, our resolvers don't have any function signature.
 You can make it yourself, but that is a tedious task.
 This is why we need to generate types for our resolver functions.

 **Did you notice the typo?**

-Look again at line `38`.
+Look again at line `58`.
 This is a mistake that can be made very easily.
 But types will negate this issue as well.

-**Finally, here's what you are looking for**
+**Finally, here's what you are looking for.**

 ### Adding types with GraphQL Code Generator